Scalarful double beta decay: Sensitivity to the scalar-neutrino couplings Sensitivity to the scalar-neutrino couplings

 Following the statistical procedure outlined in the previous section, we can now compare the predicted BSM spectra against the SM spectrum, and put constraints on the BSM coupling of scalars to neutrinos for a given number of observed background events, fixed energy resolution, and assuming no BSM signal is seen.
 The primary observables are the summed electron energy, individual electron energies, and the angular correlation between them.
-In \cref{fig:angcorr} we show the limits obtained for the three observables, for the isotope $^{100}$Mo, with $10^5$ events, an energy resolution of 100 keV, and an angular resolution $\Delta \cos\theta = 0.1$, inspired by the resolution and event count of latest experiments~\cite[e.g.,][]{NEMO-3:2019gwo}.
+In \cref{fig:angcorr} we show the theoretical limits obtained for the three observables, for the isotope $^{100}$Mo, with $10^5$ events, an energy resolution of 100 keV, and an angular resolution $\Delta \cos\theta = 0.1$, inspired by the resolution and event count of latest experiments~\cite[e.g.,][]{NEMO-3:2019gwo}, and considering only SM \tvbb\;process as the background, ignoring systematic uncertainties.
 We note that increasing the resolution further has a miniscule effect on the limits obtained when compared to the effect of NME uncertainties (see \cref{fig:active_limit}).
-The limit from the summed electron energy is the strongest in this case, and this applies to other isotopes as well for the chosen values of parameters.
+The sensitivity from the summed electron energy is the strongest in this case, and this applies to other isotopes as well for the chosen values of parameters.
 Hence, we will mainly show the results from the summed energy distribution, as well as use the event count and resolutions mentioned above, in the following.
 The angular observable fails to constrain the coupling for certain scalar masses due to $K^\phi$ being similar to that of \tvbb, as mentioned in \cref{sec:angular}.